hewison-chris/agora-cl-docs/website/docs/devtools/block-explorers.md

 ## [beaconcha.in](https://beaconcha.in/)

-beaconcha.in is a beacon chain explorer maintained by [Bitfly](https://www.bitfly.at).
+beaconcha.in is an Agora chain explorer maintained by [Bitfly](https://www.bitfly.at).

 ## Mirrors and Forks